Spectral distances on RCD spaces: Spectral distance in the sense of B erard-Besson-Gallot

 holds.
 Moreover $f$ is an \textit{$(\epsilon ; \mathbf{a}, \mathbf{b}, t)$-spectral approximation} if it is an $(\epsilon ; \mathbf{a}, \mathbf{b}, t)$-spectral weak approximation and it holds that for any $y \in Y$, there exists $x \in X$ such that

-holds. \end{definition} Let us give fundamental properties on spectral (weak) approximations.
+holds. \end{definition} Let us give fundamental properties on spectral (weak) approximations, including the existence.
 In order to simplify our notations, we use a standard notation in this topic; $\Psi= \Psi(\cdot; K, N, d, v, t_0)$ denotes a positive function on $(0, \infty)$ depending only on $K, N, d, v$ and $t_0$ such that